-- Article 56 (1) An employer must not employ a child until the end of the first 31st of March that falls on or after the day on which the child reaches 15 years of age. - (2) Notwithstanding the provisions of the preceding paragraph, outside of school hours, an employer may employ a child of at least 13 years of age in an occupation involved in a business other a business as set forth in items (i) through (v) of Appended Table 1 which involves light labor that is not injurious to the child's health and welfare, with the permission of the relevant government agency.
-The same applies to a child under 13 years of age employed in the production of motion pictures and theatrical performances.
+- Article 56 (1) An employer must not employ a child until the end of the first 31st of March that falls on or after the day on which the child reaches 15 years of age. - (2) Notwithstanding the provisions of the preceding paragraph, outside of school hours, an employer may employ a child of at least 13 years of age in an occupation involved in a business other than a business stated in items (i) through (v) of Appended Table 1 which involves light labor that is not injurious to the child's health and welfare, with the permission of the relevant government agency.
+The same applies to a child under 13 years of age employed in the business of film production and theatrical performance.